jeanbaptistemora/fluidattacks-universe2/docs/src/docs/machine/web/groups/events.md

 After entering the
 information and clicking
 the **Proceed** button,
-the ASM will create the new
+the ARM will create the new
 event and send an email to
 all project managers.
 You can also click on